drainlm/CrashDash/README.md

 ### JavaScript HTML/CSS

 *We created a JavaScript application utilizing Leaflet.js, D3.js, Plotly,js, Chart.js to create visualizations.
-User-driver interactions allows for further exploration of the data.*
+User-driver interactions allows for further exploration of the data... including a drop-down menu to select X, the ability to filter based on some values ()crash severity, speed limit, day of week), and a map zoom feature*